Qumulo/docs/shift-to-s3.md

    **Note:** Shift never deletes files in the target S3 folder, even if the files are removed from the source directory since the last replication.

-1. Deletes the temporary snapshot and completes the job.
+1. Deletes the temporary snapshot.

-   To allow you to monitor the job's status, the relationship remains on your Qumulo cluster.
-You can delete the relationship without affecting the data in your Qumulo cluster or in S3.

-   **Note:** Shift relationships exist for one-time operations.
-You can't reuse them.
-To perform a new copy of the same folder, you must create a new Shift relationship.

 ### Storing and Reusing Relationships
-To let you monitor the completion status of a job, start new jobs for a relationship after the initial job finishes, and delete the relationship (when you no longer need the S3-folder-Qumulo-directory pair), the Shift-From relationship remains on the Qumulo cluster.
+To let you monitor the completion status of a job, start new jobs for a relationship after the initial job finishes, and delete the relationship (when you no longer need the S3-folder-Qumulo-directory pair), the Shift-To relationship remains on the Qumulo cluster.
 To avoid redownloading objects that a previous copy job downloaded, relationships take up approximately 100 bytes per object.
 To free this storage, you can delete relationships that you no longer need.

-If you repeatedly download from the same S3 folder, you can speed up the download process (and skip already downloaded files) by using the same relationship.
+If you repeatedly copy to the same Qumulo directory, you can speed up the download process (and skip already downloaded files) by using the same relationship.

 A new relationship for subsequent downloads doesn't share any tracking information with previous relationships associated with a directory and recopy data that might be already downloaded.

 ## Using the Qumulo Web UI to Copy Files and Manage Relationships
-This section describes how you can use the Qumulo Web UI 4.2.5 (and higher) to copy files from Amazon S3 to a Qumulo cluster, review Shift relationship details, stop a running copy job, repeat a completed copy job, and delete a relationship.
+This section describes how you can use the Qumulo Web UI 3.2.5 (and higher) to copy files from a Qumulo cluster to Amazon S3, review Shift relationship details, stop a running copy job, repeat a completed copy job, and delete a relationship.

-### To Copy Files from Amazon S3
+### To Copy Files to Amazon S3
 1. Log in to Qumulo Core.
 1. Click **Cluster > Copy to/from S3**.
 1. On the **Copy to/from S3** page, click **Create Copy**.
-1. On the **Create Copy to/from S3** page, click **Local ⇦ Remote** and then enter the following:
+1. On the **Create Copy to/from S3** page, click **Local ⇨ Remote** and then enter the following:

    a.
 The **Directory Path** on your cluster (`/` by default)